 Staying ahead of consumer trends is an industry of its own, prompting analysts to scrutinize every aspect of shoppers’ behavior.
 For contract packagers, responding to trending consumer preference is crucial, enabling producers to ride the wave of interested buyers.
 To keep up with changing times, experienced packaging providers lean on technology, materials advances, and established relationships within the industry.

 Large marketplace sellers like Amazon set the early pace online, fulfilling orders with nondescript boxes and packaging.
 Today, custom runs are more affordable than in the past, so companies of all sizes can take advantage of ecommerce package customization.
-Given the importance of branding and product recognition, high levels of personalization furnish game-changing results for producers partnered with the proper packaging contractor.
+Given the importance of branding and product recognition, high levels of personalization furnish game-changing results for producers partnered with the proper packaging company.

-Today’s shopper is always tuned-in via social media and other connections, so establishing relationships with buyers is a continuous process.
-With over one-trillion dollars spent online last year, creating a seamless customer experience is more important than ever before.
+Today’s shopper is always tuned in via social media and other connections, so establishing relationships with buyers is a continuous process.
+With over one trillion dollars spent online last year, creating a seamless customer experience is more important than ever before.

-Image, branding and other consumer impressions are made in seconds and reinforced by every aspect of a company’s comprehensive marketing and merchandising approach – including packaging.
+Image, branding, and other consumer impressions are made in seconds and reinforced by every aspect of a company’s comprehensive marketing and merchandising approach – including packaging.

 Packaging plays a central role in brick-and-mortar point-of-sale merchandising and the trend will continue to make distinctive packaging an important part of any online vendor’s success.